metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 Create a test file for your language by right-clicking the project and choosing <span class="guilabel">New ‣ File</span>, filling in `test.hel` as file name, and pressing <span class="guilabel">Finish</span>.
 Type a valid sentence such as `hello world hello hello world` in this file, and it will highlight purple indicating that `hello` and `world` are keywords.
-There will also be an error marker on the file because we have not yet updated the static semantics (i.e., type checker) of the language to handle the language constructs we just added.
-That is ok for now, we will fix this later.

 ## Changing syntax highlighting